k3lv1nd/metricalo-test/README.md

 ## Description
-This is a Symfony applications with an endpoint and a cli interface to make payment requests to the specified external systems
+This is a Symfony application with an endpoint and a cli interface to make payment requests to the specified external systems

 ## Requirements
 * Docker Machine/ Docker Desktop with Docker Compose plugin or a machine that is properly set up to run a symfony 6 application